Pyramid of Sahure: Valley temple

 Sahure's now-ruined valley temple was situated on the shore of Abusir lake, on the edge of the desert.
 It had a rectangular ground plan 32 m long by 24 m wide and oriented on the north–south axis.
 Its base is now around 5 m below ground level, which has risen over the millennia due to the accumulation of silt deposits during the annual Nile flood.
 The temple's walls slope inwards as they rise, their corners are formed into a convex torus mould up to a cavetto cornice with its own horizontal torus mould.

 The temple had two entrances.
 Its main entrance, in the east, consisted of a landing ramp leading to a column-adorned portico.
-Its floor was paved with polished basalt, its walls had a red granite dado above which was limestone decorated with bas-relief, and it had a limestone ceiling that had been painted blue and decorated with relief-carved golden stars – representing the entrance into the Duat.
+Its floor was paved with polished basalt, its walls had a red granite dado above which was limestone decorated with bas-relief, and it had a blue-painted limestone ceiling decorated with relief-carved golden stars representing the entrance into the Duat.
 The columns were formed into date palms, with leaves tied vertically to form capitals, and each column bore the king's titulary and name carved into the stone and painted green.
 An alternative entrance was built on the south side, accessed by a canal leading to a ramp up to another columned portico, this time containing four red granite columns.
 The columns, in contrast, were cylindrical in form and lacked any crown.
 This portico was also less deep and was paved with limestone.
 It remains unclear why this entrance was built.
-The wall may belong to Sahure's pyramid town, named "The soul of Sahure comes forth in glory".
+The wall may belong to Sahure's pyramid town, named 'The soul of Sahure comes forth in glory'.